With summer winding down in Tucker, now is a great time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s dirty, you can clean it by flowing watered-down bleach through the tube to sanitize the line.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can sanitize it by draining diluted bleach through the tube to flush the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from ACS Heating and Air Conditioning can make your unit more efficient and help it last longer.
-We also offer practical service agreements, so you won’t forget to schedule your annual tune-up!
+Annual air conditioner maintenance from ACS Heating and Air Conditioning can make your system more efficient and help it last longer.
+We also have convenient service agreements, so you won’t forget to book your annual service!